fjavierm/ceh/03-Scanning_Networks/README.md

 ![Three-way handsake](img/011_tcp_3_way_handshake.png)

-There are multiple network scanners that it will allow to use and send packets containing the different flags but, it is worth to say that there are some tools it can use to craft packets in a more manual way.
+There are multiple network scanners that it will allow to use and send packets containing the different flags but, it is worth to say that there are some tools that can be used to handcraft packets.
 [Python](https://www.python.org), for example, using the [Scrapy](https://scrapy.org) library gives versatility to create them programmatically and the tool [hping3](https://tools.kali.org/information-gathering/hping3) can help with it too.
 This will allow attackers a more fine control when testing a firewall or doing advanced port scanning.
 Also, some low point of view is always instructive

 We can generate some packets with the flag SYN to do some port scanning:

 ![SYN packet](img/012_sys_packet.png)

-This test returns a SYN/ACK if the communication has been accepted or RST/ACK if the port is closed or filtered.
+This test returns SYN/ACK if the communication has been accepted or RST/ACK if the port is closed or filtered.
 In this case, the destination port of the packet is open.

 Hping3 is a very versatile tool with multiple options.